badgib/AdventOfCode2015/README.md

 This one required less code but more time because it had to calculate MD5 hashes.
 Second problem was just a longer calculation, requiring almost no changes to code.
 ### DAY FIVE ###

+This day was kinda stupid... or I am ;) Anywho my math was apparently wrong and only after googling and converting JS answer to python I got the answer I was missing \(my was one less than it was supposed, go figure\).
 ### DAY SIX ###

 ### DAY SEVEN ###